Skip to main content

 Suggested Regrade Policy

-If you allow students to return graded examinations for a regrade, the Academic Integrity Office recommends a very specific procedure and policy.
+If you are still using paper exams and allow students to return graded examinations for a regrade, the Academic Integrity Office recommends a very specific procedure and policy.

 Protect against student alterations, and tell students what you're doing.